DylanHojnoski/obsidian-graphs-wiki/content/Elements/2D/Tangent.md

 # Tangent

 Creates a tangent line based on where a glider is on an element.
-Takes a glider as a parameter `["e"]`.
+Takes a glider as a parameter `[e]`.

 ````yaml
 ```graph